BesLogic/sails-mysql-atomic/README.md

 [![Coverage Status](https://coveralls.io/repos/github/BesLogic/sails-mysql-transactions-helper/badge.svg?branch=master)](https://coveralls.io/github/BesLogic/sails-mysql-transactions-helper?branch=master)
 # Sails MySql Transactions Helper

-This is an installable hook that wraps the sails-mysql-transactions hook to add support for promises
+This is an installable hook that adds easy sql transactions with support for promise syntax

 # How to install it:
 Remove your dependency to `sails-mysql`.
 It is bundled with this package.